Sparse Cholesky Factorization for Solving Nonlinear PDEs via Gaussian Processes: The sparse Cholesky factorization algorithm

 \begin{newremark} Similar to Remark \ref{rmk: derivative-free meas, supernodes, complexity}, the above KL minimization step (with the idea of supernodes to aggregate the sparsity pattern) can be implemented in time complexity $O(N\rho^{2d})$ and space complexity $O(N\rho^{d})$, for a parameter $\rho \in \mathbb{R}^+$ that determines the size of the sparsity set. \end{newremark}

 We present some numerical experiments to demonstrate the accuracy of such an algorithm.
 In Figure \ref{fig:K phi phi accuracy}, we show the error measured in the KL divergence sense, namely $\operatorname{KL}\left(\cN(0,\Theta)\parallel\cN(0,(U^{\rho}{U^\rho}^T)^{-1})\right)$ where $U^{\rho}$ is the computed sparse factor.
 The figures show that the KL error decays exponentially fast regarding $\rho$.
 The rate is faster for less smooth kernels, and for the same kernel, the rate remains the same when there are more physical points.
+Note that for a fixed $\rho$, when the number of points increases, the KL error will increase.
+This effect is captured in our Theorem \ref{thm: cholesky factor decay}, and is expected since when we have more points, finer scale information is incorporated, the matrix becomes more ill-conditioned, and the approximation error will deteriorate.
+Moreover, Theorem \ref{thm: KL minimization accuracy} implies that once $\rho$ increases logarithmically regarding the number of points, we can achieve the same KL error.
+This is also evident from the right of Figure 3.
 In the left of Figure \ref{fig:K phi phi time and reduced kernel accuracy}, we show the CPU time of the algorithm, which scales nearly linearly regarding the number of points.